LiamTyler/Photoshop/doc/iter2_designdocument.md

 Notice how there are 13 pixels within a radius of 2 from the center, so when we apply the kernal as seen in Figure 5, it will return the pixel that is the average of all the pixels within a radius of 2 of the center pixel.

-Now, going back to the pixel-indepenedent filters, we designed them so that each filter derives from a SimpleFilter class depicted in the UML diagram in Figure 2.
+In regards to the pixel-indepenedent filters, we designed them so that each filter derives from a SimpleFilter class depicted in the UML diagram in Figure 2.
 Notice how the ApplyFilter method is not pure virtual, but the ApplyToColor is.
 We designed it so that each filter has the same default ApplyFilter method as seen below in Figure 9.

 ###### Figure 9: ApplyFilter method definition for SimpleFilters (src/simple_filter.cc)
 ```C++